-Directors remuneration is disclosed in Note 10.
+Directors remumeration is detailed is disclosed in Note 10.

 During the year ended 29 February 2016, the Company retained Ashurst LLP, a UK based law firm.
 David Macfarlane was a former Senior Corporate Partner at Ashurst until 2002.

 25. Basic and Diluted Earnings Per Share